• Skip to primary navigation

 • When you remove the beaters the whipped egg whites will hold a stiff peak.

 • Start with a very clean mixing bowl and beaters.
-If there is any grease on the bowl or beaters your egg whites won’t whip up as fully.
+Any grease will prevent your egg whites from whipping fully.

-• Be sure to beat the egg whites until they become foamy before adding in the cream of tarter.
+• Beat egg whites until foamy before adding cream of tartar.

-• Bake in a low heat oven and allow the cookies to dry thoroughly.
+• Bake in a low-heat oven and dry thoroughly.

 collage of images showing how to pipe meringues into ovals, bake and dry them in a 250 degree oven, then decorate them with pink candy melts to look like bunny feet

-• Bake in a 250 degree oven until set then turn off the oven and let the cookies dry for an hour before removing from the oven.
+• Bake in a 250-degree oven until set then turn off the oven and let the cookies dry for an hour before removing them from the oven.

 • Let the cookies cool completely.